New England Veterinary Center & Cancer Care is locally operated as a proud member of the PetVet Care Centers Network.

 We are seeking a dedicated Board-Certified or Residency Trained Small Animal Internist to join our team.
 The ideal candidate will be passionate about providing high-quality veterinary care and possess excellent communication skills to build lasting relationships with our clients.
 You will work alongside a team of experienced veterinarians, technicians, and support staff and will work closely with the Hospital Manager and Regional Manager.

-New England Veterinary Center and Cancer Care (NEVCCC) is a rapidly growing multi-specialty, emergency, and general practice in North Central Connecticut that opened in 2011.
+New England Veterinary Center and Cancer Care (NEVCCC) in Windsor, Connecticut is a rapidly growing multi-specialty, emergency, and general practice that opened in 2011.
 We are proud of our commitment to excellent veterinary care.
 By choosing NEVCCC, you would be joining a team of fun, dedicated individuals who provide a high level of medical care to our clientele.
 We are a full-service practice, offering a wide range of services from general wellness care to emergency and specialty referral services, including internal medicine, surgery, medical and radiation oncology, and a board certified radiologist to review radiographs and CT scans.
-The benefits of joining our team include:
+We are a progressive, team-oriented practice that values high-quality medicine, communication, and compassionate patient care.
+With a supportive team of receptionists, veterinary assistants, licensed veterinary technicians and kennel staff, our staff and doctors can maintain a balance of high-quality medicine and rewarding personal lives.

 - A high tech to DVM ratio with tenured support staff